JoyMutheuMusyoka/Efficient-Writers-App/README.md

  Efficient Writers Inc.

-The Efficient Writers Inc. is a unique freelancing platform designed to connect academic and article writers in Kenya with prospective employers.
-The app aims to streamline the freelancing process, empower youth self-employment, and enhance the quality of work by offering a comprehensive set of features and tools.
+The Efficient Writers Inc. is a unique AI-powered freelancing platform designed to connect academic and article writers in Kenya with prospective employers.
+The app aims to streamline the freelancing process.

 FEATURES OF EFFICIENT WRITERS APP